 - A long, plastic test tube that can fit into the bottle

 - Small sphere magnets (small enough to fit into the test tube)

 Fill 20% of the plastic bottle with iron filings before wrapping masking tape around the mouth of the bottle to ensure the test tube will slide into the bottle without falling in entirely.
 Once the test tube is fixed inside the bottle, drop magnets into the test tube and secure the lid.

 Now that the bottle is complete, have one of your students roll the bottle on the floor and allow the iron filings to accumulate around the test tube.
 This will create a pattern around the magnets showing the lines of force created by the magnetic field.

 These magnetic experiments will surely put a smile on their faces and magnetic curiosity in their brains!
 You can find all of the magnets needed for these two experiments at Apex Magnets.
-And be sure to check back on our News & How-To’s blog for more experiments and magnet news updates.
+Be sure to check out our back to school educator edition piece!